DoraDaExplora/Scripts/README.md

 # Scripts
-A collection of my scripts an automatizations.
+A collection of my scripts and automatizations.
 Feel free to use them yourself, but be careful and read the code before using.

 ## Contents